naturalinteraction/basil/README.md

 - [x] Upload MQTT
 - [x] Detect if scene is not static (motion detection)
 - [x] Substrate-based uniformity algorithm
+- [x] Store custom customer name
-- [ ] Plant species as dip.py argument
+- [ ] Plant species and customer as dip.py argument
+- [ ] Obfuscation and separate git repo or other delivery method
+- [ ] Hardware check based on MAC addresses and serials (see info.sh)
+- [ ] Image processing on sensor
-- [ ] Store custom customer name
+- [ ] Image processing on server
 - [ ] Limit spline propagation
 - [ ] ~~Background subtraction~~
 - [ ] ~~Perspective warping for perspective invariant areas~~